 Watch The Video For A Tour Around Kritinia Castle

-In my opinion, Kritinia Castle hold an important part of history on Rhodes.
+In my opinion, Kritinia Castle in Rhodes holds an important part of history on the island.
 I believe everyone should make an effort to see it.

 Traveling there is easy, and there are some gorgeous views down the west coast as you make your journey.